President Nancy Oliver Gray

 - The plan’s vision is for the university to become nationally recognized as the women’s liberal arts college that best unites excellence in liberal arts education with experiential learning opportunities and strong career preparation.

 - No debt and a balanced operating budget for the past nine years.
-Hollins was ranked among “America’s 100 Most Financially Fit Colleges” by Forbes in 2013.
+For the third consecutive year, Forbes gave Hollins an “A” financial grade in 2015.

 - The largest comprehensive fundraising campaign in school history and the largest ever undertaken by a women’s college in the South.
 The Campaign for Women Who Are Going Places successfully concluded in 2010 with more than $161 million raised, far exceeding the goal of $125 million.